-32. Receivables from and payables to the Parent
+30. Receivables from and payables to the Parent

-Receivables from and payables to the parent of Euro 6,539 thousand and Euro 156 thousand, respectively, refer mainly to the parent UT Communications S.p.A. and arise from the national tax consolidation scheme, under art.
-117/129 of the TUIR (Consolidated income tax act), which Cairo Communication S.p.A. and its subsidiaries Cairo Editore S.p.A., Cairo Pubblicità S.p.A., Diellesei S.r.l. in liquidation, Cairo Publishing S.r.l., La7 S.r.l. and Cairo Network S.r.l. (former Cairo Sport S.r.l.) have agreed to participate in.
+Receivables from and payables to the parent of Euro 3,167 thousand and Euro 818 thousand, respectively, refer mainly to the parent UT Communications S.p.A. and arise from the national tax consolidation scheme, under art.
+117/129 of the TUIR (Consolidated income tax act), which Cairo Communication S.p.A. and its subsidiaries Cairo Editore S.p.A., Cairo Pubblicità S.p.A., Diellesei S.r.l. in liquidation, Cairo Publishing S.r.l., La7 S.p.A. and Cairo Network S.r.l. have agreed to participate in.

-33. Tax liabilities
+31. Tax liabilities